Four dead in Gujranwala accidents

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GUJRANWALA: Four people were killed in separate road accidents here on Sunday.
-In the first incident, a tanker fell on a car while taking turn near Kangniwala.
-As a result, Nasreen, Fauzia and Muhammad Saeed died on the spot while Muhammad Iqbal sustained injuries.
+GUJRANWALA: Four people were killed in separate road accidents here.
+A tanker fell on a car while taking turn near Kangniwala.
+As a result, Nasreen, Fauzia and M Saeed died on the spot while M Iqbal sustained injuries.
 In another incident, a speeding truck crushed to death motorcyclist Bilal at Chanda Qila.

-Meanwhile, the Aroop police on Sunday arrested six dacoits.
+SIX DACOITS HELD: Aroop police on Sunday arrested six alleged dacoits.
+On a tip-off, the police raided Alam Chowk and arrested Ibrar, Imran, Ali Haidar, Kashif and Ibrar Hussain who were planning for a dacoity.
+The police also recovered four motorcycles, cash, four pistols and cell phones from them.

-GUJRANWALA: Four people were killed in separate road accidents here on Sunday.
-In the first incident, a tanker fell on a car while taking turn near Kangniwala.
-As a result, Nasreen, Fauzia and Muhammad Saeed died on the spot while Muhammad Iqbal sustained injuries.
+GUJRANWALA: Four people were killed in separate road accidents here.
+A tanker fell on a car while taking turn near Kangniwala.
+As a result, Nasreen, Fauzia and M Saeed died on the spot while M Iqbal sustained injuries.
 In another incident, a speeding truck crushed to death motorcyclist Bilal at Chanda Qila.

-Meanwhile, the Aroop police on Sunday arrested six dacoits.
+SIX DACOITS HELD: Aroop police on Sunday arrested six alleged dacoits.
+On a tip-off, the police raided Alam Chowk and arrested Ibrar, Imran, Ali Haidar, Kashif and Ibrar Hussain who were planning for a dacoity.
+The police also recovered four motorcycles, cash, four pistols and cell phones from them.